23 February 2022 (updated: 24 July 2024)

 Is streaming the same as downloading?

 Basically, no. While both methods involve a file traveling from a server to a device, the primary difference relates to how the content behaves once it arrives on your device.
-A streaming file can be played as soon as the parts of the file you want to view become available, while a download is stored onto memory before it can be played in full.
+A streaming file can be played as soon as the parts of the file you want to view become available, while a download is stored in memory before it can be played in full.
+Many streaming services offer exclusive content and original series that can only be accessed through their platforms.

 Streaming

-• Playback can begin while remaining data is still being received
+• Playback can begin while the remaining data is still being received

-• File is stored temporarily and not saved on the device
+• The file is stored temporarily and not saved on the device

 • Files cannot be viewed again later